christopherroyshields/tree-sitter-br/Readme.md

 # Tree-sitter BR

-A [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser for the Business Rules!
+This is a [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar definition for the Business Rules!
 (BR) programming language.
+It is primarily intended to as a tool for a VS Code language extension.

 ## Overview